 Filling in for a beloved franchise legend isn’t easy, but Rodgers proved up to the challenge.
 He may be the most fundamentally gifted player ever to hold the position.
 His ability to process defenses quickly and can throw with uncanny accuracy to all levels of the field, from any angle you could ever want, is unparalleled.
 He excels when plays break down and he has to escape the pocket, as he may be the best in history when it comes to throwing with precision while on the run.
 His play is at once beautiful and intricate, like watching Mozart amongst a crowd of Salieris.

 - Perhaps unbelievably, only twenty quarterbacks received votes.
 Chiefs hero Len Dawson was the only one who didn’t receive the requisite votes.
-This does not include Pioneer inductee Sammy Baugh, who didn’t go through the same process as modern players. ↩
+This does not include Pioneer inductee Sammy Baugh, who didn’t go through the same process as modern players.
+You can read about Baugh here. ↩

 - The Pro Bowl didn’t exist when Graham played in the AAFC, but his play was worthy of the Pro Bowl all ten years of his career. ↩